Kenwood, St George's Hill

 Kenwood is a house on the St George's Hill estate, Weybridge, Surrey, England.
 Originally called the Brown House, it was designed by architect T. A. Allen, and built in 1913 by Love & Sons, a local building firm.
 The estate was constructed around the Weybridge Golf Club, which was designed in 1912 by Harry Colt.

 John Lennon, of the Beatles, bought Kenwood for £20,000 on 15 July 1964, on the advice of the Beatles' accountants, Walter Strach and James Isherwood.
 Lennon was resident from the summer of 1964 until the late spring of 1968.
 Film of the gate and the exterior of the house was included in an ITN programme called Reporting 66 in 1966.
-Parts of a home movie showing Lennon at Kenwood in 1967 were featured in the film Imagine: John Lennon.
+Parts of a home movie showing Lennon at Kenwood in 1967 were featured in the 1988 documentary film Imagine: John Lennon.

 Kenwood is close to Sunny Heights, the former home of Ringo Starr, and a short drive from Kinfauns, George Harrison's former home in Esher.
 In October 2006, Kenwood went back on the market at a price of £5.95 million; it was sold in January 2007 for £5.8 million.